carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 ~~~
 {: .output}

-And finally, open another terminal in your local computer,download the
+And finally, open another terminal on your local computer, download the
 Krona output and open it on a browser.
 ~~~
 $ scp dcuser@ec2-3-235-238-92.compute-1.amazonaws.com:~/dc_workshop/taxonomy/JP4D.001.krona.out.html .